Walking The Rob Roy Way

 - More secluded and quiet than other more well-known walks in Scotland

-- Visit historic villages in and around the Trossachs National Park, home to Deer, buzzards and other wildlife
+- Visit historic villages in and around the Trossachs National Park, which is also home to golden eagle, osprey, red deer and pine marten

 - Rob Roy and Jacobite related points of interest along route, including Loch Tay, the Macnab Burial Ground near Killin, Robert Burn’s Seat at the Birks of Aberfeldy and Balquhidder Church